yasmeenokh/class-3-coding/401/class-15.md

 # Trees

 ## Common Terminology

-**Root:** The root is the node at the beginning of the tree **K:** A number that specifies the maximum number of children any node may have in a k-ary tree.
+**Root:** The root is the node at the beginning of the tree.

+**K:** A number that specifies the maximum number of children any node may have in a k-ary tree.
 In a binary tree, k = 2.

-**Left:** A reference to one child node, in a binary tree **Right:** A reference to the other child node, in a binary tree **Edge:** The edge in a tree is the link between a parent and child node **Leaf:** A leaf is a node that does not have any children **Height:** The height of a tree is the number of edges from the root to the furthest leaf
+**Left:** A reference to one child node, in a binary tree.

+**Right:** A reference to the other child node, in a binary tree.

+**Edge:** The edge in a tree is the link between a parent and child node.

+**Leaf:** A leaf is a node that does not have any children.

+**Height:** The height of a tree is the number of edges from the root to the furthest leaf.

 ![tree](https://reactgo.com/static/7f89ae4896c007403969537c52ea2103/27524/tree-datastructure-diagram.png)